 We are very excited to have a team of outstanding classroom teachers for all four of our classes.
 As early childhood professionals, each one of our teachers has a love of children and expertise in child development.
 They work with each child to provide experiences and opportunities that foster curiosity and exploration, and that develop every child's unique talents.
 We recognize that a highly-qualified and well-trained staff are among the primary factors which contribute to an excellent and high-quality educational program.
 Ongoing training is a requirement of our Massachusetts licensing agency, and is central to our program.
 Our goal is to exceed the minimum number of professional development hours per year.

 Debbi Fendell, Director of Early Childhood Education

 Debbi Fendell is the Director of Early Childhood Education at Temple Aliyah, and oversees all aspects of the preschool program.
 In addition, she works closely with the Temple Tots group within Temple Aliyah, and collaborates closely with the Director of the Religious School to coordinate programming with the youngest grades (Kindergarten and First) as well, as a natural transition for children in the preschool to enter into our Mercaz Aliyah religious school.

-Debbi has been involved with our Gan Aliyah Preschool since before its opening, and has served in several roles for us already.
+Debbi has been involved with our Gan Aliyah Preschool since before its opening, and has served in several roles during her tenure here.
 Before we officially opened, Debbi served as our consultant to help us through the rigorous licensing process.
 She advised us and helped us create all of the policies, procedures and forms which are currently in use at the preschool.
 After attending the licensing visit, she agreed to become the Interim Director of Gan Aliyah for the first two months of its existence to help us get the inaugural school year started without a hitch.